Elaine R Kelly

 The writer explains he left Titus in Crete to organize the believers and appoint elders in every town.
 It is important to look at the qualifications for an elder without a preconceived notion that elders must be men.
 This passage does not exclude women.

-The qualification for an elder to be a husband of one wife does not mean that an elder must be married, nor that the elder cannot remarry with a second wife, and not that it must be a man.
-It means if married, the elder is faithful in marriage.
+The qualification for an elder to be a husband of one wife does not mean that an elder is a man, a married man, or a man who does not marry for a second time.
+When it says 'one-woman man', it means if elders are married, they are faithful in marriage.
+The writer may also have said 'wife of one man'.
 In ancient Rome, widows who did not re-marry were called ‘univira’, which means, ‘wife of one man’(4).
+Marg Mowczko points out that the phrase 'husband of one wife' (5) refers to honouring a person who does not remarry after the death of their spouse, for their monogamy and self-restraint,

 The qualification of having obedient children does not mean the elder must have children.
 It simply means that if the elder has children, they are respectful.